The Behavioral International Economic Development (BIED) Society

 Our Global Leadership Academy now has six fellowship and internship programs, across 20 specialized topics in international affairs.
 If you are looking to grow your career, be part of the international policy discussions, and support peers and be supported by other professionals, this is the place.

-Our founder, Kenneth Davis, is a former Marine and trained diplomat.
+Our founder, Kenneth Davis, is a prior Marine and trained diplomat.
 He noted in Afghanistan and Iraq that young professionals would do a greater job if you gave them a seat at the table and let them do something that was bigger than themselves.
 He created BIED Society to give them that opportunity, through our Programs and Policy Centers.

 We now also have dedicated programs for senior academics and for end-of-career professionals.

 “If you get your dream job right out of college, you are aiming too low.”

 – Kenneth T. Davis, PhD, Founder of the BIED Society

 A lot of undergraduate and graduate students struggle with what they should do, what their options are, and how to make a fulfilling career in international affairs.